 If you really want to dive into the culinary scene, there’s this full-day food tour.
-Otherwise I’ve got some suggestions for half-day tours here:
+Otherwise, I’ve got some suggestions for half-day tours here:

 Craft beer tour

-Alongside the rise of the city’s food scene, there’s also been an explosion of craft beer breweries in Wellington – so much that it’s now one of the things the city is known for.
+Alongside the rise of the city’s food scene, there’s also been an explosion of craft beer breweries in Wellington – so much so that it’s now one of the things the city is known for.